GENESIS 1:1—2:4a. THE CREATION STORY

 The original Hebrew for verse 1 is ambiguous and allows various translations:

 • The NIV translates verse 1 as an independent sentence—”In the beginning God created the heavens and the earth.”
-Verse 2 describes the formless nature of the initial stage of that creation—”Now the earth was formless and empty, darkness was over the surface of the deep, and the Spirit of God was hovering over the waters.”
+Verse 2 describes the formless nature of the initial stage of that creation—”Now the earth was formless and empty.
+Darkness was on the surface of the deep.
+God’s Spirit was hovering over the surface of the waters.”
 This wording suggests that God created the heavens and earth from nothing (often referred to as ex nihilo—Latin for “from nothing”).

 • But the NRSV translates verse 1 as a dependent clause supporting verse 2—”In the beginning when God created the heavens and the earth” (v.
 1), “the earth was a formless void and darkness covered the face of the deep, while a wind from God swept over the face of the waters” (v.
 2).
 Note the “when” in the first verse.
 This makes it sound as if the formless, empty earth existed prior to God’s creative act, and the creation was a matter of organizing the existing chaos—making something lovely out of something not lovely.
 This wording suggests that God did not create the heavens and earth from nothing (ex nihilo) but rather made something good from something not good.

 Both translations are defensible, and scholars are divided on this matter:

 • Von Rad strongly favors verse 1 as an independent sentence (as in the NIV, where God creates from nothing).
 He says, “Syntactically perhaps both translations are possible, but not theologically” (Von Rad, 48).

 • Brueggemann notes that either translation is possible and says, “The very ambiguity of creation from nothing and creation from chaos is a rich expository possibility.
 We need not choose between them, even as the text does not” (Brueggemann, 29).